Notice to Applicants

 Comment on an application

-To make a comment on an application, you will need to login to the Planning public access system: Login
+To comment on an application online, you must register your details to create an account on the Planning public access system:

 Your comments can be any length, but the system will time you out after 60 minutes if you have not used it.
 Please indicate if you want an email acknowledgement.

-Alternatively, you can submit your comments in writing, including the planning application reference number to Planning services, Northgate House, Northgate, Halifax HX1 1UN.
+Alternatively, you can submit your comments in writing, including the planning application reference number to Planning Services, C/O The Town Hall, Crossley Street, Halifax, HX1 1UJ.